0x4447/0x4447-cli-node-potato/README.md

 - create_a_route_53_record
 - print_domain_configuration

 **WARNING**: What if the certificate takes too long to validate?
-After 60 seconds, the app will quit and print out a detailed explanation of what your next steps are.
+After 60 seconds, the app quits and prints out a detailed explanation of what your next steps should be.
 Take the time to thoroughly go over the printout, and you'll be good.

 # Credentials